-- The total working area is less than 1 ha. - The works will be temporary, localised and will be completed during daylight hours.
+- The total working area is less than 1 ha. - The works will be temporary, localised, and completed during night-time hours, when the traffic count is at its lowest levels. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area.

-- Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low.
+- One potential instance of in-combination effects has been identified, however combined impact from this is not considered to be significant. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - The risk of major accidents or disasters is considered to be low.